 Following an orientation to the third year, students rotate through a set of required Core Clerkships in Internal and Family Medicine, Neurology, Obstetrics and Gynecology, Pediatrics, Psychiatry and Surgery.
-As part of the 12-week Surgery rotation, students have the opportunity to choose from a variety of surgical and other selective experiences in addition to six weeks of General Surgery.
+Students also choose an elective 4-week rotation in an area of their interest.
 The third year culminates with a one-week capstone experience.